gatsbyjs/gatsby/docs/docs/how-to/cloud/deploying-to-fastly.md

 ## Prerequisites

-This guide assumes you already:
+This guide assumes you already have:

-- Have a Fastly account
+- A Fastly account
-- Have a Gatsby Cloud site created
+- A site created on Gatsby Cloud

 You can use either of the following site creation options if you don't have one already: